openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

 ### Ending a scale at a specific date

-The same thing can be done for a scale by assigning a `null` value for the end date across all rates.
+The same thing can be done for a scale by assigning a `null` value for the end date across all brackets.

 The following example of `social_security_contribution` ends as of the 1st of January 2017.